Baby Health and Care

 U5 Check-Up: 6 - 7 Months

 The U5 check-up is due to take place when your baby is between six and seven months old.
 At this point your child is already half a year old and has changed quite a bit.
 The tiny infant who could barely move has grown into an active, curious little creature.
-They become more and more independent day by day .
+From day to day your child will become more independent.
 That's why the U5 check-up is all about movement.
-Among other things, the paediatrician will want to see how mobile your baby is so that they are well prepared for the next developmental steps, such as crawling and then walking.
+Among other things, your paediatrician will want to see how mobile your child is so that they are well prepared for the next developmental steps, such as crawling and then walking.

 U6 Check-Up: 10 - 12 Months